Unity-Technologies/com.unity.multiplayer.docs/docs/learn/porting-to-dedicated-server-hosted.md

 You don’t want to launch your game live without load testing your hosting setup to ensure it can handle all your players and changes in CCU (concurrently connected users).
 You want to ensure your hosting and scaling rules can handle unexpected spikes in CCU.
 Otherwise, players might be unable to connect to your servers due to unexpected loads.
 Some benefits of load testing include:

-- Ensuring auto-scaling works.
+- Ensuring auto scaling works.
 You can do this by launching automated clients to test how your hosting reacts to changes in load.
 You don’t need to test millions of users; you can extrapolate.
 - Getting cost estimates, which you can extrapolate from a few servers running.
 - Ensuring you don’t have resource contention between game server processes running on the same hardware.
 Ensuring processes don’t interfere with one another by using too much CPU and memory.